USDBioinformatics/SBMLDock/README.md

 -------------------------------------------------------------------------------
 There is test data in the /opt/SBMLSplit/ folder to test the tool with.
 To
-	execute SBMLSplit you want to use `SBMLSplit <flag> <inputfile>` where your flag is `C` or `R`and the file is the file you want to split.
+	execute SBMLSplit you want to use `SBMLSplit <flag> <inputfile>` where your flag is `C` or `R` to split on Compound or Reaciton and the file is the file you want to split.
 Assuming the image was named sbmldock and you have a folder to mount in the image at /home/wjconn/SBMLDock/mount then you would use a command line like this:

 	docker run -v /home/wjconn/SBMLDock/mount:/tmp -w /tmp sbmldock SBMLSplit C /opt/SBMLSplit/one.xml